pastagang/pastagang/blog/name/readme.md

 partway through the first jamming session, I stopped to go cook some dinner. so I stopped jamming and I started boiling pasta.

-I brought my laptop to the kitchen and left pastagang running in the background to give me some background music. and i typed into the editor something like "making some pasta"
+I brought my laptop to the kitchen and left the jam running in the background to give me some background music. and i typed into the editor something like "making some pasta"

 <br>